Standing Up for Longshoremen Nationwide. Offices in Texas & Louisiana.

-In addition to loading and unloading cargo, a longshoreman must be able to complete tasks that range in difficulty.
-These tasks include operating equipment, transferring loaded trailers, rigging cargo, and more.
-The terminal areas in which longshoremen work have many safety regulations that govern the high traffic areas and heavy-weight equipment.
-Even with these regulations, the possibility of a serious accident is high.
-When a longshoreman is seriously injured, it's crucial for an attorney to be involved early enough to investigate.
-With professional legal help, you may be able to prove that your accident qualifies for compensation under maritime law.
+In addition to loading and unloading cargo, a longshoreman must be able to complete varying tasks.
+These may include operating equipment, transferring loaded trailers, rigging cargo, and more.
+The terminal areas in which longshoremen work have many safety regulations that govern the high-traffic areas and heavy equipment.
+When these regulations are not followed to the letter, the possibility of a serious accident is high.
+Understanding and adhering to safety protocols is crucial for reducing risks.

 Longshoremen's Rights Under Maritime Law